jonathan-s/django-sockpuppet/docs/scoping.md

 2. Is there a `data-reflex-root` on an ancestor element with a `data-controller` above the element in the DOM?
 It could be the element's immediate parent, but it doesn't have to be.
 3. Just use the `body` element.

 Here is a simple example: the user is presented with a text box.
-Anything they type into the text box will be echoed back in two div elements, forwards and backwards.
+Anything they type into the text box will be echoed back in two div elements, forward and backward.

 {% tabs %}
 {% tab title="index.html" %}